dwarvesf/mcp-social-listening/.clinerules/cline-continuous-improvement-protocol.md

 version: 1.0
 tags:
   [
-    "protocol",
+    'protocol',
-    "meta",
+    'meta',
-    "learning",
+    'learning',
-    "reflection",
+    'reflection',
-    "knowledge-management",
+    'knowledge-management',
-    "core-behavior",
+    'core-behavior',
   ]
-globs: ["*"] # This core protocol is always active and applies to all Cline operations.
+globs: ['*'] # This core protocol is always active and applies to all Cline operations.
 ---

 # Cline Continuous Improvement Protocol